Optimal Path as Line

 Analysis environment settings are additional parameters that affect a tool's results.
 You can access the tool's analysis environment settings from the Environment settings parameter group.

-This tool honors the following analysis environments:
+This tool honors the Output coordinate system analysis environment.

 Credits